jart/django-bone/README.rst

   It's one of the best third party libraries available for Django and is so easy to use that I can't possibly imagine why you *wouldn't* want to use it.

+- reversion: Allows you to enable version control on your models in the Django Admin.
+The generated Article model (commented-out) serves as an example of how to use this.

 - django-debug-toolbar: A very popular tool for debugging everything.
 This will magically appear when in development mode.